bhickson/StatePlaneWKTIndex/README.md

 Uses the service here for the zone polygons https://hub.arcgis.com/datasets/esri::usa-state-plane-zones-nad83/about

-and searches against https://epsg.io for the zone numbers
+and searches against the zone numbers against https://epsg.io for the wkt.
+Not lal zones have a matching State Plane in Meters.